Ceelog/phpdoc-en/src/language/namespaces/importing.md

 ### Group *use* declarations

-From PHP 7.0 onwards, classes, functions and constants being imported from the same
+Classes, functions and constants being imported from the same
 <a href="/language/namespaces/definition.html" class="link"><em>namespace</em></a>
 can be grouped together in a single
 <a href="/language/namespaces/importing.html" class="link"><em>use</em></a>